-Photo Gallery III: Lake Okoboji Guest Cottage
+Photo Gallery III: Lake Okoboji Guest Cottage- Architectural Remodeling & Design

 This little cottage began as a rundown, uninteresting shack of a building.
-We had a tall request to convert it to a three bedroom two bath guest retreat for the owners of this lake Okoboji estate.
+We had a tall request to convert it to a three bedroom two bath guest retreat for the owners of this Lake Okoboji estate.
 It was only 800 square feet.
 We wrapped the tiny existing building with an addition on the lake end of the building to appear as if it was all one wraparound porch.
 But, in fact the sides of the addition expanded the living and dining spaces on the interior.
 The interior of the building was completely demolished and the exterior rebuild after adding structural strength.
 We covered every surface of the cottage with wood because it was not going to be heated in the winter—and it added so much character.
 Lighting fixtures add charm and cost effective character so we didn’t scrimp on the electrical plan.

 Architectural remodeling and addition design of lakeshore cottage